kbaggen/Cheapfathers-Bubble-Logger/README.md

 ### Equipment
-1. Sound Sensor Detecting Module LM393
+1. Sound Sensor Detecting Module LM393.
-2. ds18b20  + resistor (4,7K ohm)!
+2. ds18b20  + resistor (4,7K ohm).
-3. NodeMCU (others likely also fine)!
+3. NodeMCU.
+4. BDM280 pressure model.
-4. Wires!
+5. Wires!
-5. One small single-channel relay
+6. Optional - One small single-channel relay, needed of you wish to control temeprature.

 ### Wiring
-Temp probe (ds18b20) is on D4/pin2, the Sound Sensor Detecting Module LM393 is on Pin D5/Pin14 and Relay on D7/Pin 13. ***Note!*** Remember to make the wires sufficiently long to, e.g. to be able to have the logger outside fridge and sensor inside if your fridge is of metal or otherwise bad conectivity!
+Temp probe (ds18b20) is on D4/pin2, the Sound Sensor Detecting Module LM393 is on Pin D5/Pin14 and Relay on D7/Pin 13.
+BDM280 is on SCL and SDA.
+(Remember to make the wires sufficiently long to, e.g. to be able to have the logger outside fridge and sensor inside if your fridge is of metal or otherwise bad conectivity).

  <p align="center">
   <img width="556" height="446" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/diagram1.png">